conservationtechlab/dencam/README.md

     date

-to verify the time is corect.
+to verify the time is correct.
 If not, double check your internet connection and reboot to allow the NTP to pull the correct date and time from the internet.